Arman-sm/Atmosphere/README.md

 # Atmosphere
 A node.js server for storing audios that also has a web interface

+For API's documentation please check out the wiki.

 ## Setup
 ### Requirements
 - MySQL version 8